darcy-shen/kate-commonmark/README.md

 ```

 ## Install
 Just put the file in the syntax file directory.

-For example `/usr/share/katepart5/syntax`.
+For GNU/Linux, this directory is `$HOME/.local/share/org.kde.syntax-highlighting/syntax`, and for MacOS, it is `$HOME/Library/Application Support/org.kde.syntax-highlighting/syntax`.